 Here power conditioners get into work.

 They are an important part of your rack mount and provides

 Which ensures the life of your equipment.

 The other benefit of power conditioners is you can handle all the power needs of your rack mount with just one device.
-Power cables of all the equipment connect with the power conditioner and only one cable connect with the wall socket.
+Power cables of all the equipment connect with the power conditioner and only one cable connects with the wall socket.